awsdocs/amazon-forecast-developer-guide/doc_source/howitworks-domains-ds-types.md

 Each domain can have one to three *dataset types*\.
 The dataset types that you create for a domain are based on the type of data that you have and what you want to include in training\.

-Each domain requires a `TARGET_TIME_SERIES` dataset, and optionally supports the `RELATED_TIME_SERIES` and `ITEM_METADATA` dataset types\.
+Each domain requires a target time series dataset, and optionally supports the related time series and item metadata dataset types\.

 The dataset types are:
-+ TARGET\_TIME\_SERIES – The only required dataset type\.
++ Target time series – The only required dataset type\.
 This type defines the *target* field that you want to generate forecasts for\.
 For example, if you want to forecast the sales for a set of products, then you must create a dataset of historical time\-series data for each of the products that you want to forecast\.
-Similarly, you can create a target\_time\_series dataset for metrics— such as revenue, cash flow, and sales—that you might want to forecast\.
+Similarly, you can create a target time series dataset for metrics— such as revenue, cash flow, and sales—that you might want to forecast\.
-+ RELATED\_TIME\_SERIES – Time\-series data that is related to the target time\-series data\.
-For example, price is related to product sales data, so you might provide it as a related\_time\_series\.
++ Related time series – Time\-series data that is related to the target time series data\.
+For example, price is related to product sales data, so you might provide it as a related time series\.
-+ ITEM\_METADATA – Metadata that is applicable to the target time\-series data\.
-For example, if you are forecasting sales for a particular product, attributes of the product—such as brand, color, and genre—will be part of item\_metadata\.
++ Item metadata – Metadata that is applicable to the target time\-series data\.
+For example, if you are forecasting sales for a particular product, attributes of the product—such as brand, color, and genre—will be part of item metadata\.
 When predicting EC2 capacity for EC2 instances, metadata might include the CPU and memory of the instance types\.

 For each dataset type, your input data must contain certain required fields\.
 You can also include optional fields that Amazon Forecast suggests that you include\.